MichaelLin3333/Hackathon_PlanetarySimulation/README.md

 # Planetary Simulation with Manim

+Project by Michael Lin, Rain Chen, and Alex Chen

 This repository contains a Python-based 3D planetary simulation using the [Manim](https://www.manim.community/) animation library.
 The simulation models gravitational interactions between celestial bodies (e.g., the Sun, Earth, and Mars) and animates their motion in a visually engaging 3D environment.

 ![Planetary Simulation Preview](preview.png)